Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “What?
 I am talking to him.”

-“But he is walking along beside you and neither of you have spoken?”
+“But he is walking along beside you, and neither of you has spoken?”

 “Humans.”